seiyria/drakkar/_other/misc-facts.md

 * Attacks gives you more rolls to determine how hard you hit with a melee attack (the highest roll is kept).

+* Dying on a healer (via a player, or yourself) will restore your CON to the highest value possible for your level.

+* It is possible to exceed your CON cap using SK random pots, but overages are lost on restore.

+* Going to the level 13 HP Doc and saying `###, train` will show you your base HP.

+* You can see your base EP by drinking a zap from UGH.

 ## Skills

 * There are some capped skills while progressing.
 This means that you can only get a certain number of skill gain, max, at a time.
 The skills are: 5, 11, 18, 26

+* Different weapons carry different hide penalties.
+If you're holding a halberd, you're more likely to be seen than if you're holding a dagger.

+* Any class can backstab and hide as if they were a thief, provided they have the requisite skill level.

+* If you have a skill >= 40, you can `look at xxx` to see how far they are percentwise on that skill.

+* You can only gain skill in areas where you'd normally be able to get xp.

 ## Disciplines